-Tufted Titmice are common and along with the similar Black-crested Titmouse, populations increased between 1966 and 2014, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 8 million with 100% living in the U.S. The species rates an 8 out of 20 on the Continental Concern Score.
-Tufted Titmouse is not on the 2014 State of the Birds Watch List.
+Tufted Titmice are common and along with the similar Black-crested Titmouse, populations increased between 1966 and 2015, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 8 million with 100% living in the U.S. The species rates a 7 out of 20 on the Continental Concern Score.
+Tufted Titmouse is not on the 2016 State of North America's Birds Watch List.
 These birds' range has been expanding northward over the last half-century.
 Possible reasons for the range expansion include a warming climate, reversion of farmlands to forests, and the growing popularity of backyard bird feeders.Back to top

 Dunne, Pete.
 2006.
-Pete Dunne's essential field guide companion.
-Houghton Mifflin, Boston.
+Pete Dunne's essential field guide companion: Houghton Mifflin Harcourt.